Speaking

 Veterinarians are trained to diagnose, treat, and manage illness, but many aren't familiar with less commonly seen disabilities and secondary complications that need to be managed.
 Their perception of quality of life may be influenced by a lack of experience with disabled pets.
 Pet parents who choose to care for pets with disabilities and special needs want and expect high level, attentive veterinary care for their special needs pets.

 My presentations focus on the logistics of care, complications of a wide range of disabilities, and quality of life assessment of animals who have limitations, but are still living very happy, meaningful lives.
-They fit into any veterinary conference, vet med related club meetings, and school visits as part of vet tech and vet student clinical medicine curriculum.
+These talks are ideal for veterinary conferences as well as for vet med and vet tech student symposiums and club meetings.

 Topics include: